shayki5/azure-devops-create-pr-task/README.md

   inputs:
     repoType: Azure DevOps / GitHub
     githubEndpoint: 'my-github' # When you choose GitHub in `repoType` you need to specify here the GitHub service connection
+    # By default the PR will be for the current repository
+    # You can select another repository from this project or onther project in your account
+    # For this, specify `select` in `repositorySelectionMethod` and put the project id & git repo id
+    repositorySelectionMethod: select
+    projectId: '7fcdaf44-b831-4faa-b2fe-8k7a19a1d1af'
+    gitRepositoryId: 'a743g5c4-85ec-4a4e-bf42-78964d551234'
     sourceBranch: '$(Build.SourceBranch)'
     targetBranch: 'master'
     title: 'Test'